anjuna-security/go-nitro-attestation/README.md

 }

-// get a new report byte stream (pass nil to rsaKey parameter if not used) docReader, err := attester.GetAttestationReport(rsaKey.PublicKey, myData, nonce) if err != nil {
+// get a new report byte stream (pass nil to rsaKey parameter if not used) docReader, err := attester.GetAttestationReport(&rsaKey.PublicKey, myData, nonce) if err != nil {
     panic(err)
 }